 IVF is a procedure that involves removing eggs from your ovaries and combining them with sperm (derived from the male partner) in a petri dish.
-Fertilization takes happen “in vitro,” or “in glass, and this is why it’s been called as In Vitro Fertilisation.
+Fertilization takes happen “in vitro,” or “in glass”, and this is why it’s been called In Vitro Fertilisation.

 The first stage in IVF treatment is to recommend fertility medicines to the Intended mother to help her ovaries create as many eggs as possible.
 Fertility medicines will almost certainly be required to stimulate your ovaries into producing mature eggs suited for fertilization.